Although many factors can help you land a job, acing your interview is a critical component.

 The online career site Glassdoor believes one of the best ways for job seekers to get ready for an interview is to practice their responses to any questions that may be asked.
-To help those who are preparing for an upcoming interview put their best foot forward, Glassdoor sifted through tens of thousands of their interview reviews to find out some of the most common questions candidates are getting asked.

 - What are your strengths?

 - Why are you interested in working for [insert company name here]?